 An English Language Proficiency Test Report is required for all applicants.
 Accepted English Proficiency Tests are: Paper-based TOEFL (PBT): 523; Computer-based TOEFL (CBT): 193; Internet Based TOEFL (IBT): 71.

-Course Level: Scholarships are available for pursuing master’s degree in Philippines and Costa Rica.
+Course Level: Scholarships are available for pursuing master’s degree in the Philippines and Costa Rica.

 - Study Subject: Scholars obtain 2 MA degrees, one from the University for Peace (UPEACE) in an area related to peacebuilding and the second from Ateneo de Manila University (AdMU) in Political Science with major in Global Politics.